Life As a Geospatial Information Scientist or Technologist

-Geospatial Information Scientist or Technologist Job Description Research or develop geospatial technologies.
+Geospatial Information Scientist or Technologist Definition Research or develop geospatial technologies.
 May produce databases, perform applications programming, or coordinate projects.
 May specialize in areas such as agriculture, mining, health care, retail trade, urban planning, or military intelligence.

-Life As a Geospatial Information Scientist or Technologist
+Daily Life Of a Geospatial Information Scientist or Technologist

 - Assist users in formulating Geographic Information Systems (GIS) requirements or understanding the implications of alternatives.